 We acquired data from the Ovid-MEDLINE, Scopus, and Web of Science databases with the guidance of a university librarian.
 The electronic search strategy for the Ovid- MEDLINE database can be found at this link: https://osf.io/a4vmz/files/osfstorage/ 6255791f28f9400531a24c96.

 Our search output comprised article identifiers like DOIs.
-To find missing DOIs, we em- ployed the PubMed Central ID Converter API (NCBI, 2021) using Python.
-Full-texts were
+To find missing DOIs, we employed the PubMed Central ID Converter API (NCBI, 2021) using Python.
+Full texts were

 accessed via publisher text and data mining APIs using Python, unpaywall.org using the un- pywall Python package, through custom-built web-scraping scripts, or manually.
 Our library subscription did not permit access to1,549 articles.